History of Tibetan Buddhism: Songtsen Gampo (7th century)

-Indian and Nepalese influences (8th century)
+Trisong Detsen (8th century)

 In the 8th century Buddhism really took hold in Tibet.
 The successors of Songtsän Gampo were less enthusiastic about the propagation of Buddhism, but in the 8th century King Trisong Detsen (755–797) established it as the official religion of the state.

-Trisong Detsen invited Indian Buddhist scholars to his court, and Tibetan Buddhists today trace their oldest spiritual roots to the Indian masters Padmasambhāva (8th century) and Śāntarakṣita (725–788), who founded the Nyingma, The Ancient Ones, the oldest school of Tibetan Buddhism.
+Trisong Detsen invited Indian Buddhist scholars to his court, and Tibetan Buddhists today trace their oldest spiritual roots to the Indian masters Padmasambhāva (8th century) and Śāntarakṣita (725–788), who founded the Nyingma school, The Ancient Ones, the oldest school of Tibetan Buddhism.
 According to Tibetan tradition, Padmasambhāva wrote a number of important scriptures, some of which he hid for future tertons to find; these Terma "treasures" (revealed texts) are of particular significance to the Nyingma school.

 At this early time also, from the south came the influence of scholars under the Pāla dynasty in the Indian state of Magadha.
 They had achieved a blend of Mahāyāna and Vajrayāna that has come to characterize all forms of Tibetan Buddhism.
 Their teaching in sutra centered on the Abhisamayālankāra, a 4th-century Yogācārin text, but prominent among them were the Mādhyamika scholars Śāntarakṣita and Kamalaśīla.

 A third influence was that of the Sarvāstivādins from Kashmir to the southwest and Khotan to the northwest.
 Although they did not succeed in maintaining a presence in Tibet, their texts found their way into the Tibetan Buddhist canon, providing the Tibetans with almost all of their primary sources about what they regarded to be the Hinayana.
 A subsect of this school, Mūlasarvāstivāda was the source of the Tibetan vinaya.